 I would recommend to watch That Awkward Moment if you're hesitating between a nap or a movie.
 You can fall asleep through it, no part you miss would hurt your understanding or liking of the movie.
 So go for it.

-One of the best rom-com of 2013 I watched Enough Said expecting a casual rom-com, a feel-good movie like we've already seen thousands of; but oh god was I wrong, it is much more than that!
+I watched Enough Said expecting a casual rom-com, a feel-good movie like we've already seen thousands of; but oh god was I wrong, it is much more than that!

 The story focuses on two late 40's, early 50's characters and that's what makes the difference.
 Just like Nancy Meyer's It's Complicated, these characters have kids, already been married and are just trying to prove that love life doesn't stop after 50.
 There too few movies which show 50 something adults struggling with love and life in general.
 I find it very refreshing.